 In these Small Business Stories, we revisit some of GoDaddy’s everyday entrepreneurs to see how they’ve pivoted their businesses to meet the current global crisis.
 With millions around the world still under stay at home orders, businesses are struggling.
 But, these savvy entrepreneurs saw this as an opportunity to do something different.
 Some digitized their operations, offering online shopping, delivery, and curbside pick up for the first time.
 Others began hosting online events to keep their community engaged and provide a bit of a distraction from daily stress.

 Others forged headfirst into the fight against COVID-19, shifting their manufacturing businesses to make PPE for our frontline workers.
-These stories showcase the agility of our small business community, demonstrating how they can adapt and overcome even the most difficult situations.
+This brand video production case study showcases stories that share the agility of our small business community, demonstrating how they can adapt and overcome even the most difficult situations.
 Check out their stories below!

 In the wake of the pandemic, Ahana Yoga founder Dawn Feinberg didn’t hesitate to find a way to remain profitable and avoid the drain — she adapted her brick-and-mortar studio located in the heart of Miami’s Design District to become a premier online yoga studio.
 Staying true to the Ahana mission of connecting mind, body and spirit within their sweaty yoga practice, they infused a new type of flow by streaming online yoga classes to hundreds of remote yogis around the globe.
 And the response has been overwhelming.
 Being the extrovert she is (and used to interacting with over 100 students daily), Dawn has found the silver lining in the struggles of COVID-19 through the priceless gift of quality time with her family.
 Like she ends her practice, she offers words of hope to entrepreneurs to stay strong and believe in themselves during this rollercoaster of a journey.